AmoguJUduka/AmoguJUduka/README.md

 ## 🔭 What I'm Currently Working On
 - Developing scalable cloud infrastructure using AWS CloudFormation and SAM
+- Working on getting the AWS AI Practitioner certification
 - Hurray!!
 Recently obtained the AWS Certified Developer Associate certification
 - Learning about RedHat Linux 9 Administration